Single-nucleotide polymorphism: Within a population

-There are variations between human populations, so a SNP allele that is common in one geographical or ethnic group may be much rarer in another.
+Since there are variations between human populations, a SNP allele that is common in one geographical or ethnic group may be rarer in another.
 However, this pattern of variation is relatively rare; in a global sample of 67.3 million SNPs, the Human Genome Diversity Project "found no such private variants that are fixed in a given continent or major region.
 The highest frequencies are reached by a few tens of variants present at >70% (and a few thousands at >50%) in Africa, the Americas, and Oceania.
 By contrast, the highest frequency variants private to Europe, East Asia, the Middle East, or Central and South Asia reach just 10 to 30%."

-Within a population, SNPs can be assigned a minor allele frequency—the lowest allele frequency at a locus that is observed in a particular population.
+Within a population, SNPs can be assigned a minor allele frequency (MAF)—the lowest allele frequency at a locus that is observed in a particular population.
 This is simply the lesser of the two allele frequencies for single-nucleotide polymorphisms.

-With this knowledge scientists have developed new methods in analyzing population structures in less studied species.
-By using pooling techniques the cost of the analysis is significantly lowered.
+With this knowledge, scientists have developed new methods in analyzing population structures in less studied species.
+By using pooling techniques, the cost of the analysis is significantly lowered.
 These techniques are based on sequencing a population in a pooled sample instead of sequencing every individual within the population by itself.
-With new bioinformatics tools there is a possibility of investigating population structure, gene flow and gene migration by observing the allele frequencies within the entire population.
-With these protocols there is a possibility in combining the advantages of SNPs with micro satellite markers.
-However, there are information lost in the process such as linkage disequilibrium and zygosity information.
+With new bioinformatics tools, there is a possibility of investigating population structure, gene flow, and gene migration by observing the allele frequencies within the entire population.
+With these protocols there is a possibility for combining the advantages of SNPs with micro satellite markers.
+However, there is information lost in the process, such as linkage disequilibrium and zygosity information.